Code-Institute-Submissions/Follow-the-moon/README.md

 ```

 My homepage background image had a bug, when the screen was above about 1550px in width, a part of the moon was pushed under the footer, which didn't look very good.
-Eventually I solved this problem by reducing my moon in photoshop, so it was still partly displayed on mobile devices but on large sizes it wasn't push below the footer.
+Eventually I solved this problem by reducing my moon in Photoshop, so it was still partly displayed on mobile devices but on large sizes it wasn't push below the footer.

 #### YouTube videos
 After uploading my meditations on [YouTube](https://www.youtube.com/) and putting it in my code with an iframe they wouldn't play.
 By searching on [Google](https://www.google.com/) I found this [site](https://forum.freecodecamp.org/t/youtube-refused-to-connect/245262) where was explained how to fix it.